 #History of Gurudwara Bangla Sahib Delhi

-The Gurudwara Bangla Sahib has a magnificent history dating back to 16th century.
+The Gurudwara Bangla Sahib Delhi has a magnificent history dating back to the 16th century.
 It was once established as a bungalow which was owned by Raja Jai Singh of Amber, Jaipur.
 The 8th Sikh Guru – Sri Harkishan Dev – once came here as a guest of the Raja and thus the Bangla Sahib Gurudwara asserts the story of Guru Sri Harkishan and his elder brother – Baba Ram Rai.
 Baba Ram Rai’s efforts went in vain while trying to influence the Sikhs from Delhi and then later went to King Aurenzeb.
 This feud ultimately led to Raja Jai Singh taking over the responsibility when King Aurenzeb summoned Guru Harkishan.

 While in Delhi, Guru Harkishan helped a vast number of people suffering from smallpox and cholera.
 Besides this, the Guru also gave medicines, food, and clothes to the deprived.

 The lake in the centre of the Bangla Sahib Gurudwara was instructed to be built as a small tank by Raja Jai Singh.
 This tank is rumoured to have medicinal properties and is still believed to have those medicinal value.
 While visiting the Bangla Sahib Gurudwara, it is recommended to take a parikrama ( a full circled round) of the lake.